GeorgeBisas/ChessGameConsole/README.md

 To launch project:

-Import project
-Launch the project using your IDE or command line
+Import project and Launch the project using your IDE or command line

 How to play?